-28.926G Seminar in Marketing Theory 1 28.927G Methods of Marketing Research
+- 28.926G Seminar in Marketing Theory 1

+- 28.927G Methods of Marketing Research

-28.901G Buyer Behaviour
+- 28.901G Buyer Behaviour

-28.907G Seminar in Contemporary Marketing Issues.
+- 28.907G Seminar in Contemporary Marketing Issues.

-2. In addition, students must either submit a project report and take 28.929G Marketing Planning and Policy, and 28.905G Marketing Strategy, plus three graduate or fourth year Honours electives.
+2. In addition, students must either submit a project report and take 28.929G Marketing Planning and Policy, and 28.905G Marketing Strategy, plus three graduate or fourth year Honours electives, or submit a thesis and take such units as are prescribed by the Higher Degree Committee to support that thesis.